Last updated: August 30, 2022

 This article describes the walk starting from Watsons Bay with The Gap as the starting point, passing through the suburb of Vaucluse, and ending in Dover Heights.

-From The Gap, follow the cliff-side path towards the south through Gap Park, leading up to Old South Head Road.
+From The Gap, follow the cliff-side path towards the south through Gap Park, connecting with Old South Head Road.

-The track stays on the road’s footpath for a short while until turning into the Coastal Cliff Walk path (see the big sign) which runs parallel to Old South Head Road.
+The track stays on the road’s footpath for a short while until it turns into the Coastal Cliff Walk path (see the big sign), which runs parallel to Old South Head Road.

 Continue on this path and enjoy the views of the ocean on your left, as you walk past the Signal Station and Signal Hill Fort (est. 1893), part of the Signal Hill Reserve.